-- What Features Should I Consider?
+- What Features Should I Look For?

-- What Are CCTV Systems?
+- What Are The Best Cameras?

 An increasingly popular type of security camera available today are doorbell cameras.
 Package theft is occurring more frequently with the abundance of online shopping consumers are doing, so monitoring the front door is a necessity.

 Doorbell cameras replace your existing doorbell with one that includes a camera.
 Download an app onto your phone and get notifications when someone rings your doorbell or motion is detected (depending on the brand you buy).
 If someone tries to break into your home or steal your package, you can speak to them through the doorbell to try to scare them off.